A marketing coach trains, guides and empowers your team to develop and execute a robust marketing strategy that drives sales.

 - Inspire, manage and mentor multiple teams across different departments in 3 continents to drive feature innovation, customer experience, new revenue growth and expansion of existing accounts.

-As the author of MoreBusiness.com’s Marketing Plan Example, one of the most widely referenced and downloaded marketing plans on the Internet, you will tap into seasoned expertise to help build your company.
+As the author of MoreBusiness.com’s Marketing Plan Example, one of the most widely referenced and downloaded marketing plans on the Internet, you will tap into seasoned expertise to help craft your marketing plan to build your company.

 - Marketing Plan Templates